 - Take a bleach bath - The American Academy of Dermatology recommends a bleach bath to help prevent flare-ups as it decreases bacteria on the skin.
 Dilute ½ cup of household bleach to a 40-gallon bathtub filled with warm water.

-- Dry yourself carefully - after bathing pat your skin gently to dry with a soft towel.
+- Dry yourself carefully - after bathing, pat your skin gently (rather than dragging the towel across your skin) to dry with a soft towel.

 - Avoid getting overheated - getting hot and sweaty can trigger itching and scratching

 Eczema can cause uncomfortable side effects that can affect your overall health and well being.
 Thankfully, getting diagnosed and treated for eczema can be a simple process with the use of telemedicine.
-There are many online companies that can connect you with high-quality, board-certified physicians who can diagnose and treat your eczema today.
-If your eczema is interfering with your daily life check out our list of the top online doctors that can help bring you relief from your eczema today.
+Many online companies can connect you with high-quality, board-certified physicians who can diagnose and treat your eczema today.
+If your eczema is interfering with your daily life, check out our top online doctors' list that can help bring you relief from your eczema today.